-Richard Associates Art Appraisals specializes Native American art appraisals of the 18th, 19th and early 20th centuries from across America.
+Richard Associates Art Appraisals specializes in Native American art appraisals of the 18th, 19th and early 20th centuries from across America.
 Regions include the Great Plains, Southwest, Plateau, Basin, Eastern Woodlands and Northwest Coast.
 We appraise items such as Navajo & Pueblo blankets, beaded items, pottery, kachina figures, painted hide objects, basketry and jewelry.

 Appraising historic American Indian art and artifacts requires expertise in the broad expanse of the various items and materials that are part of this genre of collection.
 The many subtleties that must be recognized in each category require years of handling material, collecting, observation and learning from other experts.
 One never stops learning in this field.
 Understanding how materials and techniques changed over time and how they are used to date items is most important as these factors can drive value in Native American art appraisals.